openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

 label: Blockchain data types
 ---

-# Transaction and Operation Representation in the Hive Ecosystem
+# Hive Protocol: Transaction and Operations

-In the Hive ecosystem, transactions, operations and their properties (i.e. assets) are represented using specific types and data structures defined inside Hive Protocol C++ library.
-To ensure consistency and accuracy across applications, the Wax library includes language independent definitions (defined using ProtoBuf technology) of such entities, finally resulting in generated code specific to choosen execution environment (here is a Typescript language).
+Hive transactions, operations and their properties (i.e. assets) are represented using specific types and data structures defined inside the Hive Protocol library.
+These objects are initially defined using Protobuf, and language-specific versions are generated from the Protobuf code.
 This standardized representation allows for seamless integration and interoperability among various services and tools within the ecosystem.
-It also simplifies usage of such types due to ability to directly share comments and other documentation directly into Typescript generated code.

 ## Transactions

-A **transaction** in the Hive ecosystem encapsulates all the operations that a user wants to execute.
-Each transaction contains metadata such as the expiration time and reference block information, along with the list of operations to be performed.
+Hive **transactions** are created by a user to group a sequence of Hive operations that should all succeed or fail together.
+Even singular operations need to be put inside a transaction because account signing is also performed at the transaction level.
+In addition to a sequence of operations, each transaction contains metadata such as the expiration time.

+FULL EXPLANATIONS NEED TO BE ADDED HERE ABOUT TAPOS AND EXPIRATION TIME AFTER MORE RESEARCH.

 Here is a general structure of a transaction:

 - **ref_block_num**: A 16-bit integer referencing the block number.
 - **ref_block_prefix**: A 32-bit integer referencing the block prefix.